 With park accommodations tight, it's worth looking into the many campgrounds, hotels and private lodging options located just outside many park boundaries.
 This may also be the year to explore one of America's less-visited national parks, such as Isle Royale in Michigan and Congaree in South Carolina.
 Matt Berna, Intrepid Travel's North America managing director, recommends Kenai Fjords National Park, one of eight in Alaska.

 For hiking to popular destinations, early risers will have an advantage.
 Jason Frye, author of the Moon Great Smoky Mountains National Park guidebook, advises people to “plan to arrive at the popular trailheads by sunup or a little after” and to “be on the trail by 8 a.m. at the latest.”
-Utah’s Arches National Park has begun closing its entry gates for up to five hours daily once the parking lots have filled (usually before 9 a.m.).
+This summer, Utah's Arches National Park began closing its entry gates for up to five hours daily once the parking lots filled (often before 9 a.m.).

 Book as far in advance as possible

-This summer is not the time for a spur-of-the-moment national park trip.
-Betsy O'Rourke, chief marketing officer for the Xanterra Travel Collection, which manages properties in five parks, says: “Pent-up demand is real.
-All the parks’ hotels are already sold out for early summer.
-Those who are in ‘wait and see’ mode will likely find themselves out of luck.”
+Depending on the popularity of the park you're visiting, now may not be the time for a spur-of-the-moment trip.
+Betsy O'Rourke, chief marketing officer for the Xanterra Travel Collection, which manages properties in five parks, says: “Pent-up demand is real….
+Those who are in ‘wait and see’ mode will likely find themselves out of luck."

 "We think the security of having a guide and preplanned itinerary, where travelers don't need to worry about obtaining permits or dealing with transport, make these trips super appealing at the moment,” she says.

-And Road Scholar has 28 trips to national parks scheduled for summer.
-Many are already sold out — especially those featuring iconic parks such as Yosemite and Yellowstone, says Chris Heppner, the nonprofit's director of communications.
+And Road Scholar has 48 trips to national parks scheduled for fall.
+Chris Heppner, the nonprofit's director of communications, says many are already sold out — especially those featuring iconic parks such as Yosemite and Yellowstone.